The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Entropic Apportionment

 \subsection{Comparison of Huntington, Webster, and Entropic Apportionments}

-The Huntington (or Huntington-Hill) \cite{huntington:1921,huntington:1928} and Webster (or Webster-Wilcox) \cite{wilcox:1916,wilcox:1941} schemes are perhaps the most widely advocated and discussed of the historic apportionment methods, so provide obvious foils for entropic apportionment.
-As mentioned, the former is the methodology currently mandated by Congressional statute.
+The Huntington (or Huntington-Hill) \cite{huntington:1921,huntington:1928} and Webster (or Webster-Willcox) \cite{willcox:1916,willcox:1941} schemes are perhaps the most widely advocated and discussed of the historic apportionment methods, so provide obvious foils for entropic apportionment.
+As mentioned, the former is the methodology long mandated by Congressional statute.

-In actual application to modern U.S.\ Census data, the Webster and Huntington methods tend to produce either identical apportionments, or very similar apportionments, differing perhaps in the allocation of the last representative between a pair of states.
-Applied to the same census data, the entropic apportionment method tends to agree with both the Webster and Huntington methods when the latter agree, or more often than not with the Huntington method otherwise.
+In actual application to modern U.S.\ Census data, the Webster and Huntington methods tend to produce either identical apportionments, or similar apportionments, differing perhaps in the allocation of the last one or two representatives between pairs of states, although more profound disagreements are definitely possible.
+Applied to the same real-world Census data, the entropic apportionment method tends to agree with both the Webster and Huntington methods when the latter both agree, or more often than not with the Huntington method otherwise, although differences with both can occur.

 In artificial examples where the populations can be chosen arbitrarily, so as to intentionally create difficult boundary cases, entropic apportionment tends to accord with both the Webster and Huntington methods when the latter two coincide, to agree with the more plausible of their answers when the differences between the output of the Huntington and Webster apportionments are non-zero but small, or effectively to interpolate between them when the differences become more pronounced.